Lebanon, Kentucky: Education

+All areas in Marion County are in the Marion County School District.
+The district's comprehensive high school is Marion County High School.

 Lebanon has a lending library, the Marion County Public Library.

 School sports

-In 1993, the Marion County High School men's basketball team won the KHSAA Boy's State Championship.
+In 1993, the Marion County High School Boys' basketball team won the KHSAA Boy's State Championship.

 In 2013, the Marion County High School women's basketball team won the KHSAA Girl's State Championship.
 Makayla Epps also won the Herald-Leader trophy for Most Valuable Player in the game.
 The women's team also had an undefeated season in 2013, going 39–0.
 They are one of three teams in KHSAA to have an undefeated season.